X-Sharp/XSharpPublic/README.md

 After retrieving this source code, you need to perform the following steps to be able to compile your XSharp Compiler:

-- Make sure you have VS 2019 or 2017 installed.
+- Make sure you have VS 2022 installed.
 The preferred edition is Enterprise.
+It also works on VS 2019
 - Make sure you have Java JDK on your machine and that you have the Java binaries folder in your Path.
 Java can be downloaded from https://jdk.java.net/.
 - Goto the root of the repository
-- If you do not have Vs 2019 Enterprise you can set 2 environment variables to the VS version and edition you have installed SET VSVERSION=2019  (2017 also works)
+- If you do not have Vs 2022 Enterprise you can set 2 environment variables to the VS version and edition you have installed SET VSVERSION=2019  (2017 also works)
   SET VSEDITION=Enterprise (or whichever edition you have installed i.e. Professional, Community, BuildTools)
 - Run the cmd file ContinuousIntegrationBuild.cmd